 Legend has it the Municipal Auditorium is haunted by friendly spirits (who apparently like music), and some believe those spirits move between the Oakland Cemetery just across the street, and the Logan Mansion, nearby.
 Opened in 1847, Oakland has many stories to tell and you can learn them on a self-tour or you can join in a tour of cemetery history and haunts.

 Spring brings a wide array of food, drink, art and fun to downtown Shreveport.
 Holiday in Dixie brings a carnival, food, a parade and the Cotillion.
 See the Chihuahua races and live Mariachis at the Cinco de Mayo Festival.
 On Memorial Day weekend, visit Shreveport’s ode to Cajun music and food, Mudbug Madness.
 Sample over 80 wines at the CORK wine festival.
 View outstanding children’s art work at artbreak, the Largest Annual Student Arts Festival in the South.
-Enjoy the fun and trendy Texas Avenue Makers Fair.
 Enjoy the beauty and culture of the Asian Gardens and the ASEANA festival.

-Across the street run, play and spray in downtown’s riverfront spray park which is connected to an 8-mile riverfront jogging/bicycling trail.
-Towel off and pop up to Spring Street to the Multicultural Center of the South and the Spring Street Historical Museum then take in the item that the Smithsonian covets…a century-old pump at the Shreveport Waterworks Museum located at the McNeil Street Pumping Station.
+Across the street run, play riverfront park which is connected to an 8-mile riverfront jogging/bicycling trail.
+Pop up to Spring Street to the Multicultural Center of the South and the Spring Street Historical Museum then take in the item that the Smithsonian covets…a century-old pump at the Shreveport Waterworks Museum located at the McNeil Street Pumping Station.
 The museum offers a fascinating glimpse back in time, into a way of life more than a century ago.
 New to the grounds is the Shreveport Railroad Museum which examines the role railroads played in Shreveport’s history.